pollfish/docs/rewarded-surveys.md

 or you can find more examples [here](https://www.pollfish.com/blog/2016/05/18/rewarded-surveys-monetize-mobile-apps/)

-## 5. Show Pollfish survey panel
+<h3>5.
+Show Pollfish survey panel</h3>

-## 6. Listen for Pollfish survey completed or user not eligible notification
+<h3>6.
+Listen for Pollfish survey completed or user not eligible notification</h3>

-## 6. Listen for Pollfish survey completed or user not eligible notification
+<h3>6.
+Listen for Pollfish survey completed or user not eligible notification</h3>